How Former Ambassador Marie Yovanovitch Became a Target in Ukraine

 "Building capacity within the journalistic community, within civil society so that they themselves can get their own good news out and they themselves can counter the Russian propaganda efforts," she told the Senate Foreign Relations Committee.

-A "Reserved" and "Cautious" Diplomat
+A "reserved" and "cautious" diplomat

 This commitment would cause many in Ukraine's civil society to look favorably on Yovanovitch.